Optimizing Federated Learning by Entropy-Based Client Selection: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new client selection method, named FedEntOpt, which utilizes label information of individual clients to mitigate the influence of label skew in federated learning systems.
 By iteratively maximizing the entropy of the aggregated label distribution of selected clients, the global model benefits from receiving updates from a complementary set of clients.
-Extensive experiments showed that the approach significantly outperformed other state-of-the art methods in terms of classification accuracy.
-Furthermore, FedEntOpt demonstrates robust performance, particularly in scenarios with low participation rates, while ensuring strong privacy guarantees.
-Due to its simplicity, it is readily integrated with other methods to significantly enhance their performance. \begin{acronym} \acro{fl}[FL]{federated learning} \acro{fedavg}[FedAvg]{federated averaging} \end{acronym} {}
+Extensive experiments showed that the approach significantly outperformed other state-of-the-art methods in terms of classification accuracy regardless of the model size.
+Moreover, FedEntOpt consistently delivers superior results not only on low-resolution benchmark datasets but also, when applied to higher-resolution, real-world data.
+Furthermore, FedEntOpt demonstrates robust performance in challenging scenarios characterized by low client participation rates, client dropouts, and straggling, while ensuring strong privacy guarantees.
+Due to its simplicity, it is readily integrated with other methods to significantly enhance their performance.